Which place is cheaper, Venice or Budapest?

 The winter attracts plenty of travelers to both Budapest and Venice.
 Many travelers come to Budapest for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Venice in the winter for the museums, the shopping scene, and the cuisine.

 Venice can get quite cold in the winter.
 Be prepared for some very cold days in Budapest.
 Budapest is much colder than Venice in the winter.
-The temperature in Budapest is usually -1°C (31°F) in January, and Venice stays around 3°C (37°F).
+The daily temperature in Budapest averages around -1°C (31°F) in January, and Venice fluctuates around 3°C (37°F).

 Budapest usually receives less sunshine than Venice during winter.
 Budapest gets 61 hours of sunny skies, while Venice receives 88 hours of full sun in the winter.